KCL-BMEIS/spectrumdevice/README.md

 `SpectrumCard` and `SpectrumDevice` for controlling and receiving data from individual digitisers and StarHubs respectively.

-`pysepcde` currently supports 'Standard Single' and 'Multi FIFO' acquisition modes.
+`spectrumdevice` currently supports 'Standard Single' and 'Multi FIFO' acquisition modes.
 See the Limitations section for more information.

 #### [Read the documentation](https://kcl-bmeis.github.io/spectrumdevice/)